A Beautiful Question¶

 “These discretely different states have different energies and, therefore, different masses and so appear, operationally, as different particles!
 In this way, we find that many different particles reflect the same underlying material structure captured in different states of internal motion.”

-An electron is a proton; its internal structure is just moving in a slightly different way at the time.
+An electron is a proton; its internal structure is just moving in a slightly different way at the time we measure it.
 It is the same object seen differently through the medium of electromagnetic fluid.

 This shows why electrons are metaphors for a level of reality we can’t directly perceive.
 Electrons are not like other subatomic particles: they are other subatomic particles, just in different arrangements of motion, charge, and colour when consciously measured.